Table of Contents

 What is Marketing Automation?

 Marketing automation refers to the use of software to automate marketing activities.
 You can use automation in your daily marketing tasks.
 Some task examples include email marketing, social media posting, and even ad campaigns.
 It allows marketers to nurture prospects with highly personalized and useful content, and eventually turn them into delighted customers.

-At WunderTRE, our Inbound Pro Marketing Package helps strategize and implement ways to nurture your leads using marketing automation.
+At WunderTRE, our marketing packages help strategize and implement ways to nurture your leads using marketing automation.
 Check out the package or contact us to see how we can help you make more sales!

 Idea and Reality

 Effective marketing automation is like growing a garden.
 You need fertile soil, seeds, water, and light to nurture those seeds into a lush, blooming plant.
 With good marketing automation, it is easier to nurture leads (the seedlings) well enough to produce paying customers (a full-grown plant).

 Because of the popularity of automation, there is a misconception that automation software is a solution for any slowdowns in marketing growth.
 This is far from true.

 One of the mistakes many marketers make when using automation is that they look for sophisticated tools to automate instead of searching for solutions to generate new leads.
 This results in marketers purchasing a list of leads instead of generating inbound leads.
 It may work as a quick fix, but it is not a permanent solution, nor does it create the base for a long-term relationship with your customers.
 Developing a relationship with your inbound leads from the beginning leads to long-term success.

 Marketing Automation Features